Have you been injured in an accident?

 Motorcycle accidents can be devastating.
 Motorcyclists are especially at risk of suffering catastrophic injuries in motor vehicle accidents and often face a lengthy recovery, daily pain, suffering, a complex insurance claim, and an inability to work or care for family members, among other unexpected challenges.
 If you or a loved one suffers a serious injury from a motorcycle accident, the aftermath can be life-changing and overwhelming.

 If you have been injured in a motorcycle accident, it is crucial that you speak to a lawyer.
-A personal injury lawyer can assess your case and let you know if you can receive compensation for your pain and suffering.
+A motorcycle injury lawyer can assess your case and let you know if you can receive compensation for your pain and suffering.
 Your injuries could lead to life-changing long-term consequences and it is important to note that there are time limits for claiming both ‘Accident Benefits’ from your vehicle insurer and damages through a court proceeding.

-You should not delay in contacting a personal injury lawyer.
+You should not delay in contacting a motorcycle injury lawyer.
 Under Ontario personal injury law, a lawsuit against an at-fault party must be issued by way of a Statement of Claim with the court within two years of the date of the incident.
 Additional time limitations may apply, for example if your claim is against a road authority because of the conditions on the road, the lighting, or the signage.

-Contact Gluckstein Lawyers today
+Contact Gluckstein Motorcycle Injury Lawyers today

 If your case has merit and successfully results in a payment of compensation, your legal fees and expenses will be paid out of the compensation that you receive.
 If compensation cannot be obtained for your injuries, you will not be charged.
 And, of course, there is never any charge for the initial consultation, whether or not our lawyers take your case.